Arcangelo (horse): Background

-Arcangelo is a gray ridgling from the second crop of 2016 Travers Stakes and Breeders' Cup Classic champion Arrogate, who was named that year's Longines World's Best Racehorse and had a short-lived stud career before passing in 2020.
-On his Dam's side Arcangelo is a grandson of Tapit.
-The horse's owner Jon Ebbert purchased the future champion for $35,000 from Gainesway's consignment at the 2021 September Yearling Sale at Keeneland.
+Arcangelo is a gray ridgling from the second crop of 2016 Travers Stakes and Breeders' Cup Classic champion Arrogate, who was named that year's Longines World's Best Racehorse and had a short-lived stud career before dying in 2020.
+On his dam's side, Arcangelo is a grandson of Tapit.
+Jon Ebbert purchased him for $35,000 from Gainesway's consignment at the 2021 September Yearling Sale at Keeneland.

 Arcangelo was bred and foaled in Kentucky by Don Alberto, an international breeding and racing operation whose proprietors are mother and son Chilean nationals Liliana Solari and Carlos Heller Solari.
 Arcangelo's Belmont Stakes win marked their first Grade I victory in the United States with a U.S.-bred horse.

 Racing career

 During his 3-year-old season prior to the Belmont, Arcangelo was victorious in the 2023 Peter Pan Stakes which is also run at Belmont Park.
 He did not run in either of the previous legs of the Triple Crown.

-The horse is trained by Jena Antonucci, the first woman to have a horse she trained win one of the three races in American horse racing's triple crown, namely the Belmont Stakes in 2023.
+The horse is trained by Jena Antonucci, the first woman to train a winner of an American Triple Crown race, namely the Belmont Stakes, in 2023.
 The horse was ridden in the 2023 Belmont Stakes by jockey Javier Castellano, who also previously rode him to a win in the Peter Pan Stakes.
-Arcangelo started at odds of 7–1 in winning the Belmont Stakes.
+Arcangelo started at odds of 7–1 in winning the Belmont.

-Arcangelo was shipped to the Saratoga Race Course where he spent the summer of 2023 preparing for the Travers Stakes which is run there.
-In what would end up being his final race, Arcangelo won the Travers by one length in a time of 2:02.23 over a muddy track.
+He was shipped to Saratoga Race Course, where he spent the summer of 2023 preparing for the Travers Stakes.
+In his final race, Arcangelo won the Travers by one length in a time of 2:02.23 over a muddy track.

-Arcangelo was awarded the Eclipse Award as the American Champion Three-Year-Old Male Horse for 2023.
+He was awarded the Eclipse Award as the American Champion Three-Year-Old Male Horse for 2023.